cmgmyr/cmgmyr.github.io/_posts/2014-12-01-announcing-laravel-messenger.md

   * Group messaging (only participants can see their threads)
   * One to one messaging (private or direct thread)

 Please feel free to try it out in your next project!
-More information is available on the <a href="https://github.com/cmgmyr/laravel-messenger" target="_blank">GitHub page</a>.
+More information is available on the [GitHub page](https://github.com/cmgmyr/laravel-messenger).